osterowsky/osterowskyXcanva/README.md

 # osterowskyXcanva

-Welcome to the official page for the canva developer's webiste: "osterowsky".
+Welcome to the official page for the Canva developer's webiste

 ## 📄 Important Links